 Since childhood competitive sport has been a big part my life.
 I struggled with ADHD as a child and sport always seemed to be the one place where I felt I did well.
 I started out as a competitive swimmer at aged five and then sprinter in high school before turning to martial arts in university, eventually teaching martial arts as a certified instructor and kung fu master.
 And now my greatest joys are trail running, open water swimming and off-road triathlons.

 I was always fascinated by the mind.
 I imagine I was influenced by the struggles associated with being wired differently to others.
 Human behaviour intrigued me and I completed my post-graduate studies in psychology.
-I specialised in neuropsycholoy, which I loved because it explained how the brain works and how the way we are wired influences how we think, feel and act.
+I specialised in neuropsychology, which I loved because it explained how the brain works and how the way we are wired influences how we think, feel and act.

 After spending some time in academia I entered the corporate world, where I have successfully held local and global management and leadership positions for over 15 years.
 This was not without struggle.
 I am passionate about helping those who live with ADHD, like me, thrive professionally.

-The experience I have gained along this journey has given me a deep understanding of the challenges we face when striving to succeed in sport and and business.
+The experience I have gained along this journey has given me a deep understanding of the challenges we face when striving to succeed in sport and business.
 This has translated in a role as coach and mentor to people in sport and business for over a decade – a privilege I honour.